janecodelife/inner-around.nvim/README.md

 | `yif`  | Operator | Yank (copy) inside the function |
 | `caf`  | Operator | Change around the function |
 | `cif`  | Operator | Change inside the function |

 ---

-## 💝 Support the Project

-> *This plugin is built entirely on developer insights gathered over **years of building real-world software** to catch common pain points, combined with **months of dedicated building and rigorous testing** to ensure it operates flawlessly.*

-If this utility boosts your everyday speed and eliminates annoying file search clutter, please consider buying me a coffee or supporting my continuous maintenance!

-You can tip or donate directly to my **TRON (TRX / USDT-TRC20)** crypto wallet address:
-## ☕☕☕☕ Support Me (Buy Devlopment Labtop ) By Coffee Via USDT ☕☕☕☕

-- **Network:** `TRX Tron (TRC20)`
-- **Address:** `TAFFjBP39Z86weL5dDU1A2251VrgPprDUj`

-> *Every bit of support fuels the expansion of this ecosystem and helps me write cleaner tools for all of us.
-Thank you for standing behind independent developers!* 🙏

----